Amrath049/Tindog-website/README.md

 # Tindog-website
-This project is completely based on html,css and javaScript.I have done this project to understand some core concepts of CSS.
+This project is completely based on HTML and CSS.I have done this project to understand some core concepts of CSS.